'Excessive Shedding' continued...

 - The most common fungal infection affecting the hair is ringworm -- the same thing as athlete's foot.
-It requires an antifungal medication.
+It requires an antifungal medication taken by mouth.

 - Psoriasis, an autoimmune condition, produces thick white scale on the scalp that can bleed if pulled off.
 Treatments include steroid creams, salicylic acid, coal tar, anti-inflammatory drugs, and biologics that suppress your immune system.